-The design of the monument is inspired by traditional Turkmen tents and and the headdress worn by Turkmen girls.
+The design of the monument is inspired by traditional Turkmen tents and the headdress worn by Turkmen girls.
 There is a huge golden statue of the dictator, Niyazov, outside the dome surrounded by 27 statues of Turkmen heroes.
-Within the dome are exhibition halls featuring artwork related to history of Turkmenistan.
+Within the dome are exhibition halls featuring artwork related to the history of Turkmenistan.

 On the opening of the Palace of Happiness, Turkmenistan President Gurbanguly Berdymuhamedov introduced strict rules to highlight the importance of family values and respecting traditions.
-Among these were orders to Turkmen newlyweds to plant trees and visit monuments on their wedding day.
+Among these were ordered to Turkmen newlyweds to plant trees and visit monuments on their wedding day.
 We were lucky to crash the traditional wedding celebrations outside Independence Park, they were more than welcoming pulling us in to dance with them!

 Monument of Neutrality